Wayne Merrick: Playing career

 Wayne Merrick helped provide toughness and grit to the talent-laden New York Islanders of the late 1970s and early 1980s, acquired from the Cleveland Barons in exchange for J.P.
-Parise and Jean Potvin during the 1977-78 season.
+Parise and Jean Potvin during the 1977–78 season.
 He played on the famed "Banana Line" centering John Tonelli and Bob Nystrom.
 He won four Stanley Cups with the Islanders between 1980 and 1983.
-He scored the Cup-clinching goal in Game Five of the 1981 Stanley Cup Finals.
+He scored the Cup-clinching goal in game five of the 1981 Stanley Cup Final.